Traveler and Guest: 'Musafir' Unites Two Concepts | LatestLY

 As noted by curator Cosmin Costinas, one such significant traveler was Lourenco da Silva Mendonca.
 The prince from the royal house of Ndongo (in present-day Angola) has been largely overlooked until only recently, even though he led a groundbreaking campaign to abolish slavery.

-Mendonca's plea for rights shared by all, "Jews, pagans or Christians on every land in the world," as he stated, makes him a pioneer of the concept of human rights, which only became a central concern of European intellectuals a century later, during the Enlightenment era.
+Mendonca's plea for rights shared by all, "Jews, pagans or Christians on every land in the world," as he stated, made him a pioneer of human rights, which only became a central concern of European intellectuals a century later, during the Enlightenment era.

 This historical figure resonates with some of the exhibition's works of art that explore stories of Black resistance and comment on how "modern capitalism, to a large extent, is grounded in the enslavement of African people in the Americas," says curator Cosmin Costinas.